Dorset Naga vs Naga Morich: Selected Line or Original Naga

 Bangladesh / Northeast India · C. chinense

-The name translates roughly to 'snake pepper' in Bengali - a reference to its coiling, irregular shape rather than any particular venom-like quality (though the heat might suggest otherwise).
+The name translates roughly to 'snake pepper' in Bengali, a reference to its coiling, irregular shape rather than any particular venom-like quality (though the heat might suggest otherwise).

 Origin records trace the Naga Morich to the Sylhet region of Bangladesh and the Nagaland-Assam border areas of northeastern India, where it has been cultivated for generations as both a food ingredient and a traditional preservative.
-Unlike many super-hots with documented breeding histories, this pepper's lineage is agricultural rather than experimental.

 Selection